raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 sequential state IO operations, each of which traverses the Extern boundary in a non-parallelizable way.
 If the Extern is traversed through FFI, the cost of operating on ADLs may be non-negligible.

-### Error conditions

-There are two constructs in the FVM to signal results:

-- **Exit codes:** signal the outcome of the execution of an actor.
-They can be emitted by the actor or the runtime, and they're recorded on-chain inside the receipt.
-- **Syscall error numbers:** signal the outcome of a single syscall.
-They are ephemeral, and have no meaning beyond the FVM syscall boundary.

-In both cases, a `0` value implies success.
-For more information, refer to the [FVM Error Conditions] specification (commit `724650` at the time of writing this FIP).

 ### Memory policy